cyber3pxVA/Medicode/README.md

 - Added to version control and documented in commit `19b820f` (2025-09-15) alongside environment modernization.
 - Concept & implementation originated within this project (no prior external git history).
 - Current app defaults to base pipeline; RAG code is available for testing (`test_rag.py`) and future route integration.

+## 🔐 Security & Access Control

+### Authentication
+- **Google OAuth 2.0**: Users must sign in with authorized Gmail accounts
+- **Authorized User List**: Only pre-approved emails can access UMLS features
+- **Session Management**: Secure session handling with audit logging
+- **Development Mode**: Fallback access code for local development

+### UMLS License Compliance
+- **No UMLS Data in Repository**: All copyrighted data is excluded from version control
+- **Runtime Download**: UMLS data is downloaded from secure cloud storage at startup
+- **Access Restrictions**: Only users with valid UMLS licenses should be granted access
+- **Audit Trail**: All data access is logged for compliance purposes

 ---